 Compliance with NYSE Corporate Governance Standards

-We are a public company and our shares trade on the Toronto Stock Exchange (TSX) and the New York Stock Exchange (NYSE), so we must meet various corporate governance guidelines and requirements in Canada and the United States.
+We are a public company and our shares trade on the Toronto Stock Exchange (TSX) and the New York Stock Exchange (NYSE).

 - if the plan does not set a fixed maximum number of securities that can be issued, shareholders have to approve the plan every three years